ebrown-SL/cloudtrader-api/README.md

 `docker build . -t cloudtrader-api:latest`

-Start the container
+Start the container.
+You need to set the `JWT_KEY` as an environment variable when running the container.

-`docker run -p 5000:80 cloudtrader-api:latest`
+`docker run -p 5000:80 -e JWT_KEY=<your-key> cloudtrader-api:latest`

 Access the api at `http://localhost:5000`